tpoisot/vscode-one-o-eight/README.md

-The color schemes are optimized for *contrast*, meaning that the background and foreground have a color contrast of 15, the main colors and the background have a color contrast of 7, and the muted colors and the background have a color contrast of 4.5 or more.
+The color schemes are optimized for *contrast*, meaning that the background and foreground have a color contrast of 15, the main colors and the background have a color contrast of 7 or more, the muted colors and the background have a color contrast of 4.5 or more.

 The cards for each theme give a list of all the main colors (top row), muted